-- 1. Superintendent's Real Property Long-Term Lease or Sale Recommendation: The Superintendent shall develop and adopt an administrative directive establishing a process for developing make recommendations to the Board on the long-term lease or sale of any District property.
-The process shall include at a minimum the following components: - a.
-Notification of the Board of Education. b.
-A summary of the factors considered in the development of the recommendation, including an analysis of implications for the District's ability to fulfill its responsibilities in the short, medium-, and long-term; and a -market and needs analysis.
+Sale of District Property Recommendation: The Superintendent shall make recommendations to the Board on the sale of any District property, including an analysis of implications for the District's ability to fulfill its responsibilities in the short-, medium-, and long-term; and a market analysis.

-Sale of District Property Recommendation-Public Hearing: Any process to consider the sale of the property shall be a transparent and public process, and at least one public hearing shall be held by the Board prior to declaring any real property or portion thereof appropriate prudent and necessary for sale.
-In the unlikely event If the Board determines that it is prudent or necessary to sell a District property, is appropriate for sale, it shall pass a resolution identifying the property, how relinquishing property promotes both the District's mission and the public interest, and the terms and conditions under which it may be sold.

-- 2.1.
-In the unlikely event that a sale is deemed necessary or prudent, eEvery effort should be made to ensure that the property remain within the public domain in perpetuity in support of the public good as originally intended. - 2.
-Sale process: Once the property isis the Board declarese that it is prudent or necessary to sell a District property appropriate for sale by the Board, the Superintendent, or such persons as may be designated by the Superintendent, shall establish and conduct a process for sale or other conveyance of the property.
+- b.
+Public Hearing: Any process to consider the sale of the property shall be a transparent and public process, and at least one public hearing shall be held by the Board prior to declaring any real property or portion thereof prudent and necessary for sale.
+In the unlikely event the Board determines that it is prudent or necessary to sell a District property, it shall pass a resolution identifying the property, how relinquishing property promotes both the District's mission and the public interest, and the terms and conditions under which it may be sold. - c.
+Sale process: Once the Board declares that it is prudent or necessary to sell a District property, the Superintendent, or such persons as may be designated by the Superintendent, shall establish and conduct a process for sale or other conveyance of the property.
 The Superintendent will market and negotiate a proposed sale or other conveyance of the property and bring a recommended agreement to the Board for the Board's review and approval.